1995eaton/chromium-vim/README.md

 #Tips

- * You can use @% in "open" commands to specify the current URL.
-For example, ":open @%" would essentially refresh the current page.
+ * You can use `@%` in "open" commands to specify the current URL.
+   For example, `:open @%` would essentially refresh the current page.
  * Prepend a number to the command to repeat that command N times
- * Use the up/down arrows in command/find mode to navigate through previously executed commands/searches -- you can also use this to search for previously executed commands starting with a certain combination of letters (for example, entering "ta" in the command bar and pressing the up arrow will search command history for all matches beginning with "ta"
+ * Use the up/down arrows in command/find mode to navigate through previously executed commands/searches -- you can also use this to search for previously executed commands starting with a certain combination of letters (for example, entering `ta` in the command bar and pressing the up arrow will search command history for all matches beginning with `ta`

 # Contributing

 Nice that you want to spend some time improving this extension.
 Solving issues is always appreciated.
 If you're going to add a feature, it would be best to [submit an issue](https://github.com/1995eaton/chromium-vim/issues).
 You'll get feedback whether it will likely be merged.

 1. Run `npm install` in the repository's root folder
 1. Run `make`